ansys/pymechanical/doc/source/user_guide_embedding/logging.rst

 Mechanical has a logging system that is useful when debugging issues.
 Normally, it is enabled by setting environment variables before starting Mechanical.
-With PyMechanical, it is possible to configure logging at any time, whether it is before or after creating the embedded Application, using the same Python API.
+With PyMechanical, it is possible to configure logging at any time, whether it is before or after creating the embedded application, using the same Python API.

 Use the :class:`Configuration <ansys.mechanical.core.embedding.logger.Configuration>` to
 configure logging to the stdout for all warning messages and above(that is error and fatal).